 Isolation & MS

 When I was first diagnosed and learned about the disease, I started to feel isolated… not that I was in reality, but I had some people here and there just distancing themselves from me.
-So I then started to push people away, because it’s always easier to leave than be left, for me at least.
+So, I then started to push people away because it’s always easier to leave than be left, for me at least.

-A 12-Step Program for being diagnosed
+A 12-step program for being diagnosed

-I almost feel like there is a ’12 step program’ of being diagnosed, in a way.
+I almost feel like there is a '12-step program’ of being diagnosed, in a way.
 I dealt with steps of denial, anger, depression, acceptance, etc. Except for the fact that we have no control over the whole relapse issue.
-Well we do in a way, but not COMPLETE control.
-It should also be known that isolation can come and go… just like MS Symptoms.
+Well, we do in a way, but not COMPLETE control.
+It should also be known that isolation can come and go… just like MS symptoms.

-One of the big differences in isolation compared to other MS symptoms is that there is no possible treatment for it, at least, not directly.
-It’s not something that people like to bring up, think about, or even speak to their doctor about… I didn’t speak to my doctor about it at first because I didn’t feel that it was something that was ‘important’ in regards to my illness and managing it.
+One of the big differences with isolation compared to other MS symptoms is that there is no possible treatment for it, at least, not directly.
+It’s not something that people like to bring up, think about, or even speak to their doctor about.
+I didn’t speak to my doctor about it at first because I didn’t feel that it was something that was ‘important’ in regards to my illness and managing it.
 I was wrong.

 Easier said than done